sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 Let us look at *"weasel"* class definitions:
 - **WordNet**: 'small carnivorous mammal with short legs and elongated body and neck'.
 - **[Wikipedia](https://en.wikipedia.org/wiki/Weasel)**: 'The English word weasel was originally applied to one species of the genus, the European form of the least weasel (*Mustela nivalis*).
 This usage is retained in British English, where the name is also extended to cover several other small species of the genus.
 However, in technical discourse and in American usage, the term weasel can refer to any member of the genus, the genus as a whole, and even to members of the related genus *Neogale*''.
-- **[Webster](https://www.merriam-webster.com/dictionary/weasel)** (broader): 'any of various small slender active carnivorous mammals (genus *Mustela* of the family *Mustelidae*, the weasel family) that are able to prey on animals (such as rabbits) larger than themselves, are mostly brown with white or yellowish underparts, and in northern forms turn white in winter'.
+- **[Webster](https://www.merriam-webster.com/dictionary/weasel)** (broader): 'any of various small slender active carnivorous mammals (genus *Mustela* of the family *Mustelidae*, the weasel family) that can prey on animals (such as rabbits) larger than themselves, are mostly brown with white or yellowish underparts, and in northern forms turn white in winter'.

 The definition of the *"weasel"* synset in WordNet is too broad - it potentially encompasses all the other mentioned classes.
 Moreover, the interpretation of the term weasel varies, between UK and US English, further complicating its consistent application.
 In US English, the term weasel often refers to the whole *Mustelidae*, also called 'the weasel family'.
 All of the following - weasel, mink, European polecat, and black-footed ferret - belong to the weasel family, as understood by US English.